 The tankless water heater has gained a lot of popularity, and for good reasons.
 These systems are also known as the instantaneous or on-demand water heater.
 They have a lot of benefits to offer over the traditional storage-type water heaters.
 However, they have drawbacks and limitations that ought to be considered before buying them.
 In this post, we will help you make the right decision.

-The popularity of an electric tankless water heater is attributed to its compact design and energy efficiency.
 The heaters can deliver hot water on-demand as they can heat the water whenever required.
 Traditional hot water heaters store hot water in a tank and use energy to keep the water hot before it is used.

 When you install a tankless water heater, the hot shower in your home is not limited by the capabilities or size of the water heater’s tank.
 In this case, energy is consumed when heating water, not to keep water hot and not to store.
 Therefore, the water is delivered on-demand and does not sit in a storage tank as compared to traditional water heaters.
 These are some of the things to consider when choosing a tankless water heater.